China's Geography : its Mountains, Basins, Rivers and Plains

 tánPool or pond.
 As in Xiangtan 湘潭, Hunan

-tiě lùRailway; railroad (literally 'iron road')
+tiě lùRailway, railroad (literally 'iron road')

-Stream; brook.
+Stream or brook.
 As in Benxi , Liaoning

-xiáGorge; deep ravine
+xiáGorge, deep ravine

 xiànCounty (administrative division)

-xiaǒ lùPath; footpath
+xiaǒ lùPath, footpath

 yángThe 'sunny side' of yin-yang so quite often a component of city names open to the sun.
 As in Shaoyang , Hunan